 My advice to clients who are new to Medicare to begin searching for medical providers that are accepting Medicare, especially when a serious health issue is involved.

 I have not heard of this type of problem with larger medical offices, especially those who are part of a hospital system.

-Below are a few tips from the Toni Says® Medicare team to assist clients, which can help you:
+Below are tips that the Toni Says® Medicare team tell clients which can help you:

 - Before you set the appointment for your medical visit, ask the doctor’s office, if they are still accepting Medicare.
 Most important, that they are accepting new Medicare patients and will that office bill Medicare directly.